-The FBI’s UCR Program is a nationwide, cooperative statistical effort of more than 17,000 city, university and college, county, state, tribal, and federal law enforcement agencies voluntarily reporting data on crimes brought to their attention.
+The FBI’s Uniform Crime Reporting Program (UCR) is a nationwide, cooperative statistical effort of more than 17,000 city, university and college, county, state, tribal, and federal law enforcement agencies voluntarily reporting data on crimes brought to their attention.
 The Property Crime Index includes the following offenses: burglary, larceny-theft, motor vehicle theft, and arson.
 These are Part I offenses and are serious crimes by nature and/or volume.

 The UCR Program uses the following method to estimate crime in the case of missing reports at the Metropolitan Statistical Area, state, and national levels.
 For agencies that did not report data, the UCR Program staff assign the same percental crime volumes based on the crime statistics of similar areas within a state.
 The UCR Program staff consider the size of an agency, type of jurisdiction, and geographic location in the estimation process.
 The UCR Program staff use a similar procedure for estimating the number of arrests for the Nation.

 This hyperlink will direct you to a non-governmental Website or application.

 The appearance of external hyperlinks does not constitute endorsement by the United

 States Department of Health & Human Services (HHS) of the hyperlinked Website

 or application, or the information, products or services contained therein.
 Such

 hyperlinks are provided consistent with the intended purpose of this HHS Website.

 Visitors to the hyperlinked Website or application will be subject to the Website